OhadR/authentication-flows/common-crypto/README.md

 **com.ohadr.crypto.createKeystoreFileIfNotExist**

-a flag indicates whether to auto create a keystore file if such does not already exist. if this jar is used where files (keystore is a file...) cannot be stored (GAE, for example), then this flag should be set to <pre>false</pre>.
+a flag indicates whether to auto create a keystore file if such does not already exist. if this jar is used where files (keystore is a file...) cannot be stored (GAE, for example), then this flag should be set to false.
 Then, the framework will not try to store the key-store file, but will work in-mem.